tim-oster/voxel-rs/README.md

 ### World Generator

-World generation is inspired by Minecraft (TODO youtube video link).
+World generation is inspired by Minecraft ([Talk by Henrik Kniberg](https://www.youtube.com/watch?v=CSa5O6knuwI)).
 There are no biomes or climates in this implementation.
 All chunks are generated using two layers of perlin noises with several octaves each: one for _continentalness_ (i.e. how far in the inland a point is), and _erosion_ (i.e. how mountainous a point is).

 To make the terrain visually appealing, spline point curves are used to map the linear -1..1 noise value to actual terrain height values.